dojo/docs/dojox/calendar.rst

 Alternate calendars
 -------------------

-The calendar is using by default the Gregorian calendar to display time, but the alternate calendars defined in dojox.date package can be set on the calendar.
+The calendar uses, by default, the Gregorian calendar to display time.
+However, alternate calendars defined in dojox.date package can be set on the calendar.

 In the constructor, set the datePackage to change the calendar.
 Remember to use the corresponding date object in the input data store.

 The following example shows to how to set the Hebrew calendar:

 .. js ::

 new Calendar({datePackage: "dojox.date.hebrew"}, "calendarNode");

 Date/time formatting
 --------------------

 The displayed dates labels are formatted using dojo formatters.
 If no specific calendar is specified the dojo.date.locale object is used (formatting Gregorian calendar dates), otherwise it is the dojox.date.XXXX.locale (for other calendars).

-The formatter is using the CLDR (http://cldr.unicode.org/) to determine according to the current locale the correct date format to use and how to properly format the date.
+The formatter uses the CLDR (http://cldr.unicode.org/) to determine according to the current locale the correct date format to use and how to properly format the date.

 The date format patterns can be specified by setting view specific properties or functions defined in following view sections.